amandajuhl95/AssignmentTwo-Test/README.md

 ### 1.1 Computer Mouse

 Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.

+##### Unit Testing
+This is dont to test that all parts of the computer mouse individually works as expected.

+##### Functionality Testing
+This is done to test every click function that the computer mouse has.

+##### Performance Testing
+This is done to test the speed, meaning how quick the computer mouse reacts on a movement.

+##### Stress Testing
+This is done by doing activity that tests beyond normal operational capacity to test the results of the computer mouse.
+Acivities like brining it in a bagpack that contains other things.

+##### Integration Testing
+This is done to ensure that the entire and integrated computer mouse meets the set of requirements.

+as one whole in the end to ensure high quality.

 ### 1.2 Catastrophic failure